A to Z information directory

 If you bring your tamariki to school after 9:00 a.m., please call in to the school office to let office staff know that you have arrived BEFORE going to class.
 This is very important, as your tamariki name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their tamariki.

 Leaving the school grounds

-No child is permitted to leave the school grounds during the school day unless this has been arranged between the school and a parent, caregiver or teacher, or are participating in an approved EOTC activity.
+No tamariki is permitted to leave the school grounds during the school day unless this has been arranged between the school and a parent, caregiver or teacher, or are participating in an approved EOTC activity.

-Where it is necessary for medication to be administered to your child during school hours we require written and signed permission accompanied by detailed instructions of medication, dosage and time to be given.
+Where it is necessary for medication to be administered to your tamariki during school hours we require written and signed permission accompanied by detailed instructions of medication, dosage and time to be given.
 Please complete and sign the Medical Register which is held at the office for this purpose.